-This is more than just an advanced health care degree.
-A Strayer health services master’s degree gives you advanced knowledge and fundamental skills in information technology, accounting, management, ethics and human resources to make you a well-rounded candidate in this dynamic field.
+This is more than just an advanced healthcare administration degree.
+A Strayer healthcare administration degree gives you advanced knowledge and fundamental skills in information technology, accounting, management, ethics and human resources to make you a well-rounded candidate in this dynamic field.

 Strayer University is Accredited by the Middle States Commission on Higher Education, and organizations such as Grady Health Systems and the Department of Health and Human Services turn to us to help train their employees

 Our degrees can help lay the foundation for your continued education.